tom-wasi/tom-wasi/README.md

 Tis' an app to store, manage and send invoices - tailored more for small and micro-companies, where you get to interact with your accountant in person.
-It let's you store your invoices and send them to your desired accountant through e-mail with .zip file attachment and checks them as 'settled'.
+The app let's you store your invoices and send them to your desired accountant through e-mail with .zip file attachment and checks them as 'settled'.